5 min read

 The final Construction Audit Report that is issued needs to be worded very carefully because important decisions are often made after an audit.
 It also needs to include all the important information and evidence.

-Especially when the Audit is to a Subcontractor there might be many hidden surprises waiting during the audit, so it must the Auditor must be very well prepared in advance.
+Especially when the Audit is to a Subcontractor there might be many hidden surprises waiting during the audit, so the Auditor must be very well prepared in advance.

 At the end of the day, the Auditor must be practical, flexible and always judging according to the associated risks because nobody on site should lose time with nonsense arguments that don’t really add any value to a Project.